-You hate crowds.
-Get hives at the thought of spending time with 3,000 of your not-so-close friends?
-You're in luck.
-Expedition cruises have almost the opposite problem.
-Most ships carry fewer than 100 people; one of the yachts from American Safari Cruises has only 12 passengers.
 Of course, fewer people means that boisterous groups that already know each other will stand out.
 On our cruise, a family of 14 dominated many of the activity signups, leading to a grumble or two.
-But, by the end of the trip, I knew the names of almost all of the people onboard, which can lead to a wonderful feeling of camaraderie.
+But, by the end of the trip, we knew the names of almost all of the people onboard, which can lead to a wonderful feeling of camaraderie.

 You should skip an Alaskan expedition cruise if:

-Other things that you generally won't find on an expedition ship: Mini-bars, room service, full-service spas, waterslides, zip lines, lawn courts, rock-climbing walls or any of the other popular bells and whistles that you see popping up on larger cruise ships.
+Other things that you generally won't find on an expedition ship: mini-bars, room service, full-service spas, waterslides, theaters, mini-golf or any of the other popular bells and whistles that you see popping up on larger cruise ships.
 But who needs a fitness center when you're steps away from some of the best kayaking around?

 On our August cruise, we enjoyed several days of perfect, sunny weather.
 Yet the crew made it clear that activities would take place, rain or shine.
 Luckily, our group lived up to the challenge.
-At Yes Bay, snorkelers donned wetsuits in the drizzle, while others put on their water-resistant clothing for wildlife boat trips, hikes, guided paddles and stand-up paddle-boarding.
-Take it from a Seattleite: A little drizzle never hurt anyone.
+At Yes Bay, snorkelers donned wetsuits in the drizzle, while others put on their water-resistant clothing for wildlife boat trips, hikes, guided paddles and standup paddleboarding.
+Take it from a former Seattleite: A little drizzle never hurt anyone.

 And yet, we ended up wearing everything.
-The rain pants that I scoffed at came in handy when my kayak skirt dripped.
+The rain pants that we scoffed at came in handy when our kayak skirt dripped.
 The boots proved perfect for the deep mud that we traversed on Baird Glacier.
-The leggings kept me warm as our skiff maneuvered the icebergs in Tracy Arm.
-Best of all, we may actually use the gear again, as I've discovered that I really like paddling.
-Maybe we're REI people after all.
+The leggings kept us warm as our skiff maneuvered the icebergs in Tracy Arm.

 Oh, introverts can still stick to their cabins.
 But with open dinner seating, you're likely to find yourself next to strangers once in a while.
 Most activities take place in groups, too, so chances are someone will strike up a conversation.
 The ships just aren't big enough to stay invisible.

-With all of the one-of-a-kind experiences that you'll have on an expedition ship, though, you'll probably come away feeling that your money was well-spent.
-Most of my fellow passengers felt they received value for their money, as well as memories that they couldn't wait to share with others.
-And that's the true sign that a cruise turned out right for you.
+With all of the one-of-a-kind experiences that you'll have on an expedition ship, though, you'll probably come away feeling that your money was well spent.
+Most of our fellow passengers felt they received value for their money, as well as memories that they couldn't wait to share with others.
+And that's the true sign that an expedition cruise turned out right for you.